 Measure 7.3 Fair salaries instead of the gender pay gap - introduction of the pay check instrument Brief description: In Germany, the current gender pay gap is 22 %.
-In almost every other country in the EU, the difference is lower.
+In almost every oth- er country in the EU, the difference is lower.
 The Equal Pay Check (in German, eg-check) is an analysis instrument for businesses with which the causes of unequal pay in the workplace can be revealed.
 The eg-check highlights specific causes and calculates the financial extent of a discrimination.
-Area of responsibility: University Chancellor in cooperation with Office of the Officer for Equal Opportunities and for the Protection of Women's Rights Personnel Representation Council Implementation period: 2020 Estimated cost: Material resources: 5,000 Euros Expected effects: Raising the awareness for gender bias in the configuration of employment contracts
+Area of responsibility: University Chancellor in cooperation withOffice for Gender Equality,Personnel Representation Council Implementation period: 2020 Estimated cost: Material resources: 5,000 Euros Expected effects: Raising the awareness for gender bias in the configuration of employment contracts

-Action area 8: Family friendliness
+Action area 8: Family-friendliness